techidaily/site-ai-video-editing/source/_posts/new-2024-approved-master-premiere-pro-custom-sequence-presets.md

 It allows users to save specific settings for sequence attributes like frame rate, resolution, and audio settings.
 Instead of reconfiguring these settings for each new project, a custom sequence preset lets you jump right into editing.
 Now, how do you create one?
 Keep reading!

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-learning-unique-ways-to-slow-down-time-lapse-on-iphone-for-2024/"><u>New Learning Unique Ways to Slow Down Time Lapse on iPhone for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-create-dynamic-text-animation-in-filmora/"><u>Updated In 2024, Create Dynamic Text Animation in Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-backup-and-organize-your-footage-in-minutes/"><u>Updated 2024 Approved Backup and Organize Your Footage in Minutes</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-are-you-aware-that-av1-has-the-potential-to-change-the-way-we-watch-videos-online-read-on-to-learn-more-about-av1-and-how-it-could-impact-your/"><u>2024 Approved Are You Aware that AV1 Has the Potential to Change the Way We Watch Videos Online?
-Read on to Learn More About AV1 and How It Could Impact Your Life</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-in-this-article-we-will-be-covering-the-most-important-topics-you-have-to-remember-when-becoming-a-successful-youtube-star/"><u>Updated In 2024, In This Article We Will Be Covering the Most Important Topics You Have to Remember when Becoming a Successful YouTube-Star</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-srt-not-displaying-how-to-open-and-use-srt-file-in-vlc-for-2024/"><u>New SRT Not Displaying How to Open and Use SRT File in VLC for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-motion-tracking-is-the-process-of-tracking-the-movements-of-a-project-in-a-video-this-article-will-show-you-how-to-apply-motion-tracking-effect-into-vid/"><u>New Motion Tracking Is the Process of Tracking the Movements of a Project in a Video.
-This Article Will Show You How to Apply Motion Tracking Effect Into Videos</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/learn-to-splice-videos-together-on-iphone/"><u>Learn to Splice Videos Together on iPhone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-hyperlapse-vs-timelapse-videos-for-2024/"><u>Updated Hyperlapse VS Timelapse Videos for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/rules-of-three-or-thirds-is-a-classic-trick-in-photography-and-the-result-of-video-and-photo-is-really-great-this-article-will-show-you-how-to-use-rule-of-t/"><u>Rules of Three or Thirds Is a Classic Trick in Photography, and the Result of Video and Photo Is Really Great.
-This Article Will Show You How to Use Rule of Thirds to Make a Better Video</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-corrupt-mp4-and-mov-files-of-play-40c-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair corrupt MP4 and MOV files of Play 40C?</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/strategies-for-uploading-and-live-streaming-past-videos-on-facebook-for-2024/"><u>Strategies for Uploading and Live Streaming Past Videos on Facebook for 2024</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/updated-elevate-your-images-with-ps-based-hdr-methods-for-2024/"><u>[Updated] Elevate Your Images with PS-Based HDR Methods for 2024</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/3-solutions-to-find-your-xiaomi-redmi-k70-current-location-of-a-mobile-number-drfone-by-drfone-virtual-android/"><u>3 Solutions to Find Your Xiaomi Redmi K70 Current Location of a Mobile Number | Dr.fone</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/mastering-the-art-of-monitoring-loved-comments-on-youtube/"><u>Mastering the Art of Monitoring Loved Comments on YouTube</u></a></li>
-<li><a href="https://screen-video-capture.techidaily.com/updated-eyevision-recorder-ultimate-for-2024/"><u>[Updated] EyeVision Recorder Ultimate for 2024</u></a></li>
-<li><a href="https://extra-support.techidaily.com/new-photo-to-pixellated-panels-pro-windows-and-mac-edition/"><u>[New] Photo to Pixellated Panels Pro  Windows & Mac Edition</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/2024-approved-instant-recording-shutdown-quicktime-hacks/"><u>2024 Approved  Instant Recording Shutdown  QuickTime Hacks</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/2024-approved-top-cartoon-animation-creators-for-mobile-devices/"><u>2024 Approved Top Cartoon Animation Creators for Mobile Devices</u></a></li>
-<li><a href="https://location-social.techidaily.com/how-to-change-honor-magic-v2-location-on-skout-drfone-by-drfone-virtual-android/"><u>How to Change Honor Magic V2 Location on Skout | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"